 The Individual Debtor prepares a proposal usually, in practice, written by an Insolvency Practitioner who is appointed as Nominee by the Debtor.
 The proposal sets out the Debtor’s circumstances, income, expenditure, assets and liabilities and how it is proposed to deal with these and offer creditors some of their money back.

-This proposal is filed in Court, and a creditors’ meeting is held to consider it.
+The Proposal is considered by a creditors’ meeting.
+This meeting now must be held as a virtual online meeting only, unless 10% of creditors by value, by number or 10 creditors object in which case an actual physical meeting will be held.
 Unsecured creditors may offer modifications and, so long as the Debtor is willing to accept those modifications, then the proposal as modified is accepted if more than 75% of unsecured creditors by value that vote, vote in favour of the proposal.

 The Nominee, then becomes the Supervisor of the newly accepted Arrangement.
 Arrangements can be highly varied, but typically are for five years of monthly contributions at the end of which, if the Arrangement is complied with by the Debtor and concludes successfully, then the Debtor having paid some of his debt back to creditors as agreed, will be debt free and creditors will write-off the balance of the debt owed to them.